Joe4evr/Discord.Addons/src/Discord.Addons.MpGame/Documentation/3-Games.md

         State = GameState.StartOfTurn;

         // Use 'TurnPlayer.Next' and assign it as the new TurnPlayer
-        // The base class will automatically cycle through once it reaches the end TurnPlayer = TurnPlayer.Next;
+        // The list will automatically cycle through once it reaches the end

+        // On the other hand, if you would like to stop the game
+        // automatically once everyone has had a turn (or a set number of turns),
+        // you can use this method from the base class to check if (!IsTurnPlayerLastPlayer())
+        {
+            TurnPlayer = TurnPlayer.Next;

             // Use 'TurnPlayer.Value' to get the
             // actual instance value of the player TurnPlayer.Value.AddCard(Deck.Pop());
+        }

     }

     public override string GetGameState()